BitBagCommerce/SyliusVueStorefront2Frontend/docs/guide/essentials/testing-mocking-api-data.md

 We want to separate our tests from backend api.
 We don't want to test our api in end to end tests.
 We want to test only our application.
 To do this **we need to mock data from api**.
 We can do this **by intercepting api calls** and returning mock data.
 This way we can test our application without backend api running.

 This is important because we don't want our tests to fail when backend api fails.
-Backend api has it's own tests and if something breakes there it should not affect our tests.
+Backend api has it's own tests and if something breaks there it should not affect our tests.

 :::